learningequality/kolibri/docs/learn.rst

   	* If you are using Kolibri in your school, education center or facility, your coach or administrator will provide the instructions how to open the sign-in page, and username and password if necessary.
   	* If you are using Kolibri on your own, outside an education center or facility, follow the instructions how to :doc:`access` according to your operating system.

-To sign in to **Kolibri** and start learning follow these steps:
+To sign in **Kolibri** and start learning follow these steps:

 #.
 Type your username and password (may be optional).
 #.
 Click the **SIGN IN** button.

 	.. figure:: img/login-modal.jpg
-	   :alt: Main sign-in page.
+	   :alt: Main sign in page.

-	   Main sign-in page.
+	   Main sign in page.

 .. warning::